-Chronic kidney disease and diet/nutrition
+Chronic kidney disease and nutrition

 When you have a condition like chronic kidney disease (CKD), it’s important to always have healthy foods and snacks on hand.
-It’s a good idea for people with CKD to have a two-week supply of food in the house.
+It’s a good idea for people with CKD to try to have a two-week supply of food in the house.
 A well-stocked pantry limits your trips to the grocery store, which reduces your risk of being exposed to germs and infections.
-Extra staples can also help you round out a meal if you don’t feel up to going out.
+Extra pantry staples can also help you round out a meal if you don’t feel up to going out.

 Make your shopping list for kidney disease